zuri-training/Proj_team_17_my_cms/README.md

 ## Prerequisite

 To install Web-It locally, you will need the following:
-- A computer running MacOS, Windows or Linux
+- A computer running macOS, Windows or Linux
 - Python or pip to manage packages
 - A supported version of Django
 - A clean empty directory on your machine